FlansMods/FlansMod/README.md

 We are using a fixed NitroModelThingy. it is complied to work with Flan very well. [our fix.]

 # CURRENT GOALS #
-*Set up a packet system for server and client.\n
+*Set up a packet system for server and client.

-*Set up a special plane/gun/vehicle spawning system.\n *Remove PlayerAPI dependencies by using the hooks Forge v4.0.0 adds.\n
+*Set up a special plane/gun/vehicle spawning system.

+*Remove PlayerAPI dependencies by using the hooks Forge v4.0.0 adds.

 # INSTALLATION #